Assault trial begins for man who threw a sandwich at federal agent

-‘A harmless gesture:’ assault trial begins for man who threw sandwich at federal agent
+Sandwich thrown at federal agent ‘exploded’ on impact, officer tells court: ‘You could smell the onions and mustard’

-After throwing the sandwich, Dunn ran away but was apprehended about a block away
+After he’s accused of throwing the sandwich Dunn ran away but was apprehended about a block away

-After a federal agent had a sandwich hurled at him outside of a nightclub, it became a joke amongst colleagues, making light of the incident, jokingly giving him gifts including a subway sandwich-shaped plush toy and a patch that said “felony footlong.”

-A jury must now decide whether Washington, D.C., resident Sean Charles Dunn's action was a federal crime.
+A federal immigration officer has claimed that a sandwich thrown at him by a protester “exploded” on impact with such force that he felt it through his ballistic vest.

+“You could smell the onions and mustard,” said CBP Agent Gregory Lairmore, speaking Tuesday on the first day of the trial of Sean Charles Dunn, who was initially slapped with a felony charge over the incident.

+Dunn, a Washington D.C. resident, has not disputed throwing his footlong sub sandwich at a U.S. Customs and Border Protection agent outside a nightclub on the night of August 10.

+Lairmore and other CBP agents were standing in front of the club which was hosting a “Latin Night” when Dunn approached and shouted profanities at them, calling them “fascists” and “racists” and chanting “shame."
+After approaching them he threw the sandwich he was holding and ran away.

-“No matter who you are, you can’t just go around throwing stuff at people because you’re mad,” Assistant U.S. Attorney John Parron told jurors on Tuesday at the start of Dunn's trial on a misdemeanor assault charge.
+“No matter who you are, you can’t just go around throwing stuff at people because you’re mad,” Assistant U.S. Attorney John Parron told jurors Tuesday.
+Dunn is charged with assaulting, resisting, opposing, impeding, intimidating and interfering with a federal officer.

-Dunn, who hasn’t disputed throwing his submarine-style sandwich at a U.S. Customs and Border Protection agent outside a nightclub on the night of Aug.
-10. It was an “exclamation point” for Dunn as he expressed his opposition to President Donald Trump’s law-enforcement surge in the nation’s capital, defense attorney Julia Gatto said during the trial's opening statements.

 A bystander's cellphone video of the confrontation went viral on social media, turning Dunn into a symbol of resistance against Trump’s monthslong federal takeover.
 Murals depicting him mid-throw popped up in the city virtually overnight.